 The Temperature Recording Form is to be used to track the temperature should a child exhibit high temperatures whilst in care.
-If the form is completed and the temperature has still not reduced, the parents are to be notified to come and collect the child.
-Please note, as body temperature is only one indicator of illness, it is important for educators to monitor all signs and symptoms before deciding on the most appropriate course of action.
+If the child's temperature is above 38°C the parents are to be notified to come and collect the child.